Go to top

 G e r p e d e l u t i o n:

-1. Production of a set of objects based on a set of designs
+1. Production: A set of objects is produced based on a set of designs

-3. Copying, (sometimes or always) with (slight or important) changes, the designs of the objects which have come through the previous stage.
-The resulting set of designs are directed to the next production stage.
+3. Copying (sometimes or always) with (slight or important) changes: The designs of the objects which have come through the previous stage are copied/replicated.
+The resulting set of designs is directed to the next production stage.

 In this way, all kinds of products, including cars, televisions and shirts, are produced in factories around the world.
 A production consists of providing the necessary components into the factory and combining them in an appropriate manner on the basis of designs.
 It turned out that the same process was spontaneously initiated, by synthesizing replicators, in the primordial soup.